Energy

 Achim Grochowski, CC BY-SA 3.0 Unported, via Wikimedia Commons.

-Advantages of electric power
+Advantages of electricity

 • Transport is efficient and consumes little energy.

-• It can be controlled very easily.
+• It can be controlled very simple.

 • It is safer than other forms of energy.

-Disadvantages of electric power
+Disadvantages of electricity

-The formula for electrical energy is as follows:
+The electrical energy formula is as follows:

 E = P \cdot t

-Being the magnitudes and units the following:
+The magnitudes and units being the following:

-E = Energy in kilowatt-hours [kWh]
+E = Energy in kilowatts-hour [kWh]

 P = Power in kilowatts [kW]